 ICMS students are educated by a highly qualified, dedicated staff.
 Our teachers meet weekly to discuss student progress and develop best practice strategies for the classroom.
 Students are provided one-on-one assistance through after-school tutoring and clubs.
 Differentiated instruction is a key component of our educational practice.

 In keeping with our liberal arts focus, ICMS offers 200 minutes per week of Spanish, Physical Education, Art, Computer Applications, or Band to students.

 In partnering with parents, our goal is to prepare students for a successful college preparatory high school experience.
-Exemplifying this approach, our 8th grade students are given the opportunity to take Algebra I and/or Spanish I for high school credit.
+Exemplifying this approach, our 8th grade students are given the opportunity to take Algebra I for high school credit.
 This allows ICMS students to enter their freshman year of high school with up to four (4) credits towards graduation.